 The article reviews the most current scientific knowledge on the anatomy and function of the laryngeal-vocal cords system, integrating with the clinic, embryology, and related conditions.

-The second set of cartilages, the arytenoid, cuneiform, and corniculate cartilages, are known as paired cartilages and lie internally within the larynx.
-The cuneiform and corniculate cartilages are fibroelastic cartilage and mainly function to provide rigidity to the aryepiglottic folds.
-The corniculate lies above and sits on the arytenoid cartilage while the cuneiform lies within the aryepiglottic folds.
+The second set of cartilages (arytenoid, cuneiform, and corniculate cartilages), are known as paired cartilages and lie internally within the larynx.
+The cuneiform and corniculate cartilages are fibroelastic cartilages and mainly function to provide rigidity to the aryepiglottic folds.
+The corniculate lies above and sits on the arytenoid cartilage, while the cuneiform lies within the aryepiglottic folds.

 Ventricle, Folds, and Membranes

 The vocal folds are now widely agreed upon and understood facets of voice because of modern histological techniques.
-The vocal fold comprises five layers (deep to superficial): Thyroarytenoid muscle, deep lamina propria, intermediate lamina propria, superficial lamina propria, and the squamous epithelium.
+The vocal fold comprises five layers (deep to superficial layers as follows): thyroarytenoid muscle, deep lamina propria, intermediate lamina propria, superficial lamina propria, and the squamous epithelium.
 The deep and intermediate lamina propria both are grouped to form the vocal ligament mentioned above.
 The superficial layer of the lamina propria provides a gelatinous surface upon which the vocal folds to vibrate.

-The opening into the laryngeal lumen is lined by the aryepiglottic folds in which several of the cartilage, including the cuneiform, corniculate, and arytenoid cartilages, lie.
+The opening into the laryngeal lumen is lined by the aryepiglottic folds in which several of the cartilages lie (including the cuneiform, corniculate, and arytenoid cartilages).
 A common location for food to get lodged is known as the piriform sinus, and it can be found bilaterally surrounding the aryepiglottic folds.

 Two structures within the larynx are important to prevent the spread of malignancy.
 The first is the quadrangular membrane.
 It houses the ventricular ligament.
 The other structure is the conus elasticus.
 This membrane spreads from the cricoid cartilage to the vocal ligament within the true vocal folds.

-The larynx develops during the fourth week of development from both endoderm and mesoderm.
-The internal lining of the larynx originates from endoderm while the cartilages and muscle develop from the third, fourth, and sixth pharyngeal arches.
+The larynx develops during the fourth week of development from both the endoderm and the mesoderm.
+The internal lining of the larynx originates from the endoderm while the cartilages and muscles develop from the third, fourth, and sixth pharyngeal arches.
 At the fourth week, an outgrowth known as the laryngotracheal groove appears from the developing foregut.
-This groove deepens and eventually forms the esophagotracheal septum, leaving the esophagus to lie on the dorsal side of the septum and the rest of the respiratory tract anteriorly.
-The groove continues then to become the laryngotracheal diverticulum which eventually will give rise to the larynx, trachea, and lungs.
+This groove deepens and eventually forms the esophagotracheal septum, allowing the esophagus to lie on the dorsal side of the septum and the rest of the respiratory tract anteriorly.
+The groove's length continues to become the laryngotracheal diverticulum which eventually will give rise to the larynx, trachea, and lungs.
 The laryngeal lumen at first is obliterated due to the epithelial proliferation.
-However, it becomes re-canalized between week seven to ten.
+However, it becomes re-canalized between weeks 7 to 10.
 The arches give rise to the nerves, cartilages, and musculature in the larynx.
 They are: